dwyl/mvp/README.md

 We have chosen to use it as it's also the most obvious word in _english_.

 <sup>2</sup> We expect people to define their own kinds of lists
+The UI will encourage people to create their own "kind" and these will be curated to avoid duplication and noise.
+For now we only need "task" list to get our "timer" working. <br />
 Research kinds of list:
 + Types<sup>2</sup> of lists:
 https://gist.github.com/shazow/2467329/f79c169b49831057c4ec705910c4e11df043e768